- >Best Crypto Exchanges

 While Coinbase has evolved into a company that is getting involved with many different aspects of the overall cryptocurrency industry, Bitstamp has been laser-focused on providing the best experience possible for professional traders.
 Bitstamp does offer the ability to purchase cryptocurrencies instantly via a debit or credit card, but this is really the only major feature that is available to people who are not interested in trading on an advanced platform.

 Coinbase has been venturing into many of the new aspects of the overall cryptocurrency ecosystem that have gained attention over the years.
-In terms of actual products, Coinbase offers their base brokerage platform that is well-known to be their bread and butter, a non-custodial wallet, the USDC stablecoin, the Coinbase Earn program, the Coinbase Pro platform for advanced traders, and a variety of other offerings specifically targeted towards businesses that need cryptocurrency services.
+In terms of actual products, Coinbase offers their base brokerage platform that is well-known to be their bread and butter, a noncustodial wallet, the USDC stablecoin, the Coinbase Earn program, the Coinbase Advanced Trade platform for advanced traders, and various other offerings specifically targeted towards businesses that need cryptocurrency services.

 Speed

 There is not much difference to look at when it comes to the speed of trades made on the Coinbase and Bitstamp platforms.
-Both Coinbase Pro and Bitstamp are built on advanced trading engines that allow users to get their trades executed in a timely fashion.
-That said, Coinbase has been notorious for experiencing downtimes during times when trading volume is exploding and a large number of users are trying to either buy or sell a specific cryptocurrency as quickly as possible.
+Bitstamp is actually more comparable to the Advanced Trade platform, since they are both built on advanced trading engines that allow users to get their trades executed in a timely fashion.
+That said, Coinbase has been notorious for experiencing downtimes during times when trading volume is exploding and many users are trying to either buy or sell a specific cryptocurrency as quickly as possible.
 Of course, it should be noted that these downtimes experience by Coinbase are also a sign that the platform has become extremely popular among cryptocurrency traders.

 Security